Adaptive Metric Dimensionality Reduction: Introduction

-\paragraph{Related Work.} There is a plethora of literature on dimensionality reduction, see e.g.\ \cite{nonlin-dimred-book,DBLP:journals/ftml/Burges10}, and thus we restrict the ensuing discussion to results addressing supervised learning.
-Previously, only Euclidean dimension reduction was considered, and chiefly for the purpose of improving runtime efficiency.
-This was realized by projecting the data onto a random low-dimensional subspace --- a data-oblivious technique, see e.g.\ \citep{DBLP:journals/ml/BalcanBV06, DBLP:conf/nips/RahimiR07, DBLP:journals/corr/abs-1211-6085}.
-On the other hand, data-dependent dimensionality reduction techniques have been observed empirically to improve or speed up classification performance.
+The topic of dimensionality reduction, even restricted to learning theory, is far too vast to adequately survey within the scope of this paper (for recent surveys, see e.g.\ \cite{nonlin-dimred-book,DBLP:journals/ftml/Burges10}).
+We are only aware of dimensionality results with provable guarantees for the Euclidean case --- mainly in the context of improving algorithmic runtimes --- achieved by projecting data onto a random low-dimensional subspace, see e.g.\ \citep{DBLP:journals/ml/BalcanBV06, DBLP:conf/nips/RahimiR07, DBLP:conf/icml/ShiSHH12, DBLP:conf/aistats/PaulBMD13}.
+On the other hand, data-dependent dimensionality reduction techniques have been observed empirically to improve and speed up classification performance.
 For instance, PCA may be applied as a preprocessing step before learning algorithms such as SVM, or the two can be put together into a combined algorithm, see e.g.\ \citep{DBLP:journals/jmlr/BiBEBS03, FBM04, HA07, DBLP:journals/tsp/VarshneyW11}.
-Remarkably, these techniques in some sense defy standard margin theory because orthogonal projection is liable to decrease the separation margin.
-Our analysis in Section \ref{sec:warmup} sheds new light on the matter.

-There is little previous work on dimension reduction in general metric spaces.
-MDS (Multi-Dimensional Scaling) is a generalization of PCA, whose input is metric (the pairwise distances); however, its output is Euclidean and thus MDS is effective only for metrics that are ``nearly'' Euclidean. \cite{DBLP:conf/approx/GottliebK10} considered another metric dimension reduction problem: {\em removing} from an input set $S$ as few points as possible, so as to obtain a large subset of low doubling dimension.
-While close in spirit, their objective is technically different from ours, and the problem seem to require rather different techniques.
+There is little existing rigorous work on dimension reduction in general metric spaces.
+One heuristic approach is Multi-Dimensional Scaling (MDS), which may be viewed as a generalization of PCA \cite{borg05}.
+Given a finite metric space $\X$ and a target dimension $d$, MDS attempts to find a low-distortion embedding of $\X$ into $\R^d$.
+Thus, its usefulness is limited to metrics that are ``nearly'' Euclidean, and it will not be effective in general on inherently non-Eucliean metrics such as $L_1$, earthmover, and edit distance.
+Furthermore, MDS optimizes a highly non-convex function, and we are not aware of any performance guarantees for this algorithm --- even for input metrics that are nearly Euclidean.
+A different metric dimension reduction problem was considered in \cite{DBLP:conf/approx/GottliebK10}: {\em removing} from an input set $S$ as few points as possible, with the goal of retaining a large subset of low doubling dimension.
+While close in spirit, their objective is technically different from ours, and the problem seems to require rather different techniques.